 5. Greenwich needs more school places to cater for a growing population.
 According to Greenwich Council’s Greenwich Children and Young People’s Plan 2008-2011, year 7 capacity will need to increase from 86 forms to 97 forms of entry by 2017.
 Establishing our school will therefore not threaten existing schools in any way.

 6. Every child should have the chance to succeed to their full potential whatever their starting point.
 Offering that chance is our commitment.
 The small size of our school will create a great environment in which to support, monitor and motivate students so that they achieve the best outcomes possible.

 7. Top universities in the UK and abroad want students who have the ability to think and question, and not just pass exams.
 The International Baccalaureate, with its focus on critical thinking, problem solving and the interrelatedness of different subjects, issues and cultures, produces that.

 IAG will enable students to feel at ease in difference cultures, and equip them to live and work in the UK or abroad.
 It will impart the skills, outlook and confidence they need to succeed as citizens in a globalised world, while stressing the value of serving the local community.
 IAG will promote the value of cultural understanding and create students who enjoy thinking for themselves.
-They will excel at the English Baccalaureate and at whatever they choose to do afterwards.
+They will excel academically and at whatever they choose to do afterwards.
 We want them to discover a passion for learning and for languages, and be part of a school community which will accompany them on this journey.